 - Pictures of dinosaurs for discussion

-- Check the clay several days before the lesson to be sure it has a good workable consistency.
-Plan to have the clay slightly wetter than usual for children as young as three years old.
+- Check the clay several days before the lesson to be sure it has a good workable consistency—plan to have the clay slightly wetter than usual for children as young as three years old.

 - Wedge the clay into small grapefruit-sized balls, planning one for each child plus a few extra.